CNES/aviso-fes/docs/source/api.rst

 file.
 For more information on the configuration file format, see the :ref:`configuration file format <confguration_file>` section.

-.. currentmodule:: pyfes.config
+.. currentmodule:: pyfes

-.. autofunction:: pyfes.config.load
+.. autofunction:: pyfes.load_config

 Configuration classes
 ---------------------